Joseworks/Ruby-TDD-for-Humans/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+# Comment out the line below on bin/console if you don't want the console to open after running the program.
+IRB.start

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).